 DraftKings promo code: Get $300 in bonus bets for Patriots vs. Seahawks in Big Game on Sunday

-DraftKings offers $300 in bonus bets for Seattle vs. New England in the Big Game on Sunday, February 8 at Levi's Stadium

-The NFL will decide its champion on Sunday at Levi's Stadium, which leaves you with little time to use the newest DraftKings promo code offering $300 in bonus bets if your first $5 wager wins before the Big Game.
+The NFL will decide its champion on Sunday in the 2026 Big Game at Levi's Stadium, and the newest DraftKings promo code offers $300 in bonus bets if your first $5 wager wins.
 Kickoff is scheduled for 6:30 p.m.
 ET in Santa Clara, Calif. and this year it will be the Seattle Seahawks taking on the New England Patriots.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.